rehabstudio/yer/README.md

 Project name is optional, if left blank, the project name is assumed to be the name of the project directory.

-On completetion, your primary browser will open with the new relative vhost.
+On completetion, your primary browser will open with the new relative host url.

 ###yer sync